 Our it girl of this week is a Tunisian young lady with an intriguing sense of fashion.
-Here at Maft Fashion, we adore everything!
+Here at Maft Magazine, we adore everything!
 From her blog cheerstostyleblog.com to her Instagram page that highlights her lifestyle and looks.

 Read the interview below and find out what’s important to Mariem when it comes to personal style.
 Keep reading to catch on what she had to say…

 I’m 25, and contrary to what most of my subscribers think, I was born and lived in Tunisia until I was 23 years old.
 I studied in Tunisia until I got my Master’s degree and then I continued my studies with a second Master s degree in France.
 It’s been two years since I was there, I lived in 3 different cities: Rennes-Paris-Lyon.
 Lyon is my favorite city so far it’s true that I love Paris but I prefer Lyon anyway.

 What else can I say about myself?
 I like to travel!
 I like to read too and I love tennis so I practiced it when I was little, I also like art and especially FASHION!

 I have to admit that before you asked me this question, I didn’t really think about it.
 I would say that I would rather have a chic/casual style.
 Like many people I think, I don’t necessarily feel very comfortable when I wear something so chic and classy.
 I do it for special occasions and who knows, maybe I will feel more comfortable wearing it in the long run!

 I tend to add sophisticated little pieces to a casual outfit like Mom jeans, a simple t-shirt paired with simple stans (my favorite sneakers), With a fur jacket maybe, it’s all played!